Pinterest is one of the most powerful social media channels you can deploy in marketing your business and drive traffic to your blog.

 Boards are used to categorize and organize Pins.
-Individual use boards to collect new bathroom ideas, to help plan their weddings, vacation location, to make wish-lists.
+Individuals use boards to collect new bathroom ideas, to help plan their weddings, vacation locations, to make wish lists.

 Also, boards allow users to gather their pins logically, and beautifully organized in one place.
 Boards can be divided into various sections thus making them even more organized.

 Pins are ideas, products, recipes, images… any other thing that the users find on the web and save onto their boards.
 Users can create their pins, or repin pins from others and put them on a board of their choice.

 The homepage and feed of Pinterest is the spot to find out the activities of followers and what the platform deems users will be interested in, with reference to their Pins and Boards.